mihirchronicles/mihirchronicles.github.io/content/notes/on-communication.md

 - What you call or label something matters.
 Using different taxonomy in different groups is poison because there is no shared understanding.
 - Facial expression and body language are part of communication.
 - Communication is logical and so is emotional.
+- Be direct, succinct and kind in your message.
+People don’t have the energy, time, or desire to try to read smoke signals to figure out what you want them to say or do.
 - Good communication requires empathy.
 - Be authentic and have fun.
 No one wants to hear a robot speak.
 - Don't be a victim when someone shares their perspective in a conversation.
 - Don't be passive-aggressive towards a person that is genuinely sharing his/her perspective.